Lyon

-The City of Lyon proper had a population of 522,228 in 2020 within its small municipal territory of 48 km², but together with its suburbs and exurbs the Lyon metropolitan area had a population of 2,293,180 that same year, the second most populated in France.
-Lyon and 58 suburban municipalities have formed since 2015 the Metropolis of Lyon, a directly elected metropolitan authority now in charge of most urban issues, with a population of 1,416,545 in 2020.
+The City of Lyon is the third-largest city in France with a population of 520,774 at the January 2022 census within its small municipal territory of 48 km², but together with its suburbs and exurbs the Lyon metropolitan area had a population of 2,327,861 that same year, the second largest in France.
+Lyon and 58 suburban municipalities have formed since 2015 the Metropolis of Lyon, a directly elected metropolitan authority now in charge of most urban issues, with a population of 1,433,613 in 2022.
 Lyon is the prefecture of the Auvergne-Rhône-Alpes region and seat of the Departmental Council of Rhône (whose jurisdiction, however, no longer extends over the Metropolis of Lyon since 2015).

 The capital of the Gauls during the Roman Empire, Lyon is the seat of an archbishopric whose holder bears the title of Primate of the Gauls.
 Lyon became a major economic hub during the Renaissance.
 The city is recognised for its cuisine and gastronomy, as well as historical and architectural landmarks; as such, the districts of Old Lyon, the Fourvière hill, the Presqu'île and the slopes of the Croix-Rousse are inscribed on the UNESCO World Heritage List.
 Lyon was historically an important area for the production and weaving of silk.
 Lyon played a significant role in the history of cinema since Auguste and Louis Lumière invented the cinematograph there.
-The city is also known for its light festival, the Fête des Lumières, which begins every 8 December and lasts for four days, earning Lyon the title of "Capital of Lights".
+The city is also known for its light festival, the Fête des lumières, which begins every 8 December and lasts for four days, earning Lyon the title of "Capital of Lights".

 Economically, Lyon is a major centre for banking, chemical, pharmaceutical and biotech industries.
 The city contains a significant software industry with a particular focus on video games; in recent years it has fostered a growing local start-up sector.
 The home of renowned universities and higher education schools, Lyon is the second-largest student city in France, with a university population of nearly 200,000 students within the Metropolis of Lyon.
 Lyon hosts the international headquarters of Interpol, the International Agency for Research on Cancer, as well as Euronews.
 According to the Globalization and World Rankings Research Institute, Lyon is considered a Beta city, as of 2018.
 It ranked second in France and 40th globally in Mercer's 2019 liveability rankings.